 The things I look for in a tracker collar for cats include the following critical features.

 1. Range of the Tracker

-Okay, this one may seem like a really obvious thing, but if you take a look at some of the lesser quality cat locators out there, some of them have super crappy range.
+Okay, this one may seem like a really obvious thing, but if you take a look at some of the lesser quality cat locators out there, some of them have a super crappy range.

 Like 500 meters.
 That’s not going to track Tommy-Tomcat on his nightly prowls, and it most definitely won’t cover the ground your scared kitty tracks when she escapes and gets lost in a neighborhood full of boogeymen.

 You want the tracker to have at least a one-mile range, and preferably unrestricted range – like those who use a cellphone’s GPS – at least within your own country.

 GPS trackers ping off cell towers, so they are going to have some dead zones and other restrictions – you’ve driven in the country and found a no-bars zone.
 You know what I’m talking about.

 Okay, so there’s this catch with a lot of the best cat GPS trackers.
 Some of them have an all-upfront cost when you purchase the tracker.
 You download a mobile app, have the module that tracks, or otherwise have everything taken care of at once.

 However, there are tons of trackers out there that require a monthly subscription fee.
 This is going to be a huge factor for anyone on a budget.
 The subscription fees can range anywhere from $6 to $30 a month.

 Obviously, for someone on a tight budget, this could be a problem.
 But even if you’re not, who wants to pay extra money every month if you don’t have to?